This is a surgery to remove all or part of the stomach.

 Gastrectomy is most often done to treat stomach cancer .
 It is currently the only way to cure stomach cancer.
-The use of chemotherapy and radiation after surgery may help improve survival.
+The use of chemotherapy and radiation may help improve survival.
 Even if the cancer is too advanced to be cured, gastrectomy can help to prevent bleeding, obstruction, and pain.

 In addition to treating stomach cancer, this surgery may also be done to treat:

 Problems from the procedure are rare, but all procedures have some risk.
 Your doctor will review potential problems, like:

 Before your procedure, talk to your doctor about ways to manage factors that may increase your risk of complications, such as:

 Leading up to your procedure:

 General anesthesia will be used.
 It will block any pain and keep you asleep through the surgery.